briandfoy/briandfoy.github.io/_drafts/2019-10-05-dealing-with-the-information-firehose.md

 ## Aggregate, Aggregate, Aggregate

 Lately when I think of my RSS reader (the no longer supported NetNewsWire)- no, wait a minute!
-Checking my sources like a good writer I see that <A href="https://www.macstories.net/reviews/netnewswire-review-the-mac-rss-client-rebooted-with-a-solid-foundation-for-the-future/">NetNewsWire 5</a> came out a couple of months ago!
-This is about a year after <a href="https://medium.com/bpxl-craft/the-future-of-netnewswire-8fc999387a8a">Black Rock officially gave up</a> after years of stagnation.
-It turns out that I don't use the new NetNewsWire because it's interface is in three columns and can't show as much information as the old, still working version.
+Checking my sources like a good writer I see that [NetNewsWire 5](https://www.macstories.net/reviews/netnewswire-review-the-mac-rss-client-rebooted-with-a-solid-foundation-for-the-future/) came out a couple of months ago!
+This is about a year after [Black Rock officially gave up](https://medium.com/bpxl-craft/the-future-of-netnewswire-8fc999387a8a) after years of stagnation.
+It turns out that I don't use the new NetNewsWire because its interface is in three columns and can't show as much information as the old, still working version.

 Back to the story.

-I try to collect everything I want to read into my RSS Aggregator.
-Tech, News, whatever.
+I try to collect everything I want to read into my RSS Aggregator—Tech, News, whatever.
 I even have a program that turns some Twitter feeds into RSS.
 I go to one place for all of this.